gpospelov/qt-mvvm/examples/saveloadproject/README.md

 **ProjectManager**

 This is the main class that handles all logic related to the saving on disk.
-The user has to provide it with the list of models to save it into the project directory.
+The user has to provide the list of models to be saved into the project directory.
 The same list will be used while reading `JSON` content from the directory and rebuilding models.

-Additionally, the user has to provide it with few callbacks, which will be used
+Additionally, the user has to provide few callbacks, which will be used

 + to select a new directory
 + to select an existing directory